vaidyahimanshu502/Java/README.md

 # Solving challenges

-   1. Coding it bu using Eclipse-IDE tool.
+   1. Coding by using Eclipse-IDE tool.

    3. Trying to write clean and effective codes.